Physical, Logical and Data Flow

 Sensor: Sensor is a gateway appliance (physical or virtual) that receives a SPAN/Mirror copy of all the traffic moving in and out of the firewall.
 Most Static Analysis and DPI happen at the sensor.
 The Sensor is also responsible for describing the traffic model(s) and sending over the metadata to the master for further analysis.

-Log Collector: Also known as “Gateway Collector” is the local aggregator of all logs and flows on each site, filtering and compressing the data before transmitting them over to the Open Data Platform (ODP) for further analysis and storage.
+Log Collector: Log Collector is the local aggregator of all logs and flows on each site, filtering and compressing the data before transmitting them over to the Open Data Platform (ODP) for further analysis and storage.

 Responder: Is responsible for all response and remediation action(s) on the client site.
 This is typically a windows VM that is part of the customer domain.
 Responder communicates with Master and executes the required actions on the local network(s).
 Responder is key for agentless Response, Remediation and Threat Hunt activity.

-Collector Gateway (GW): Collector is the central “collector” of data/logs and is responsible for orchestration, enrichment and normalization of data, and push it to Open Data Platform (ODP).
+Gateway Collector: Gateway Collector is the cloud “collector” of data/logs and is responsible for orchestration, enrichment and normalization of data, and push it to Open Data Platform (ODP).

 Master: Master is the central controller of all activity.
 It is responsible for all coordination between ODP, Sensors and Responders.
 It also typically hosts the web interfaces responsible for management interfaces for BluSapphire and manages all REST API Access too.
 Horizontally scalable.
 Master is also responsible for collecting all Threat Intelligence (TI) and pushing it to the required components like ODP.

 Behavior Analysis Platform (BAP): Is responsible for Behavior Analysis of files, scripts etc., It is also typically responsible for Dynamic Behavior Analysis.
 Horizontally Scalable.